Skip to content

 • Federal procurement.
 Federal healthcare agencies (VA, IHS, CMS, NIH) operate under federal procurement frameworks that overlay HIPAA with additional requirements (FedRAMP, FISMA).

 The HIPAA-AI overlap is the highest-stakes regulatory environment for agentic AI in 2026.
-An enterprise deploying healthcare agents without the four conditions is operating with structural exposure that the OCR enforcement environment is actively probing.
+An enterprise deploying healthcare agents without the four conditions is operating with structural exposure that the Section 1557 decision-support rule now makes explicit.
 An enterprise with the conditions in place is operating with the substrate that distinguishes a defensible deployment from a non-conformity finding.

 ShareX / TwitterLinkedInEmail